 Real Estate Referral Agents have established relationships with homeowners looking to sell and home buyers looking to purchase a new home.
 For several reasons, they may not be the best for that particular transaction.
 When that’s the case, they’ll find another expert in the client’s desired market and refer the client to that agent.

-Why would someone use a referral agent?
+Why act as a referral agent?

 There are often reasons why an agent who has a great relationship with someone isn’t going to be a great fit to represent them in a real estate transaction.

 The issues vary from person to person and transaction to transaction, but there are a few common reasons.